Prime beef, smart and with heart.

 Low stress leads to the high quality of the 100% grassfed EU Brangus cattle produced by Goondicum Pastoral Co.
 Brangus bulls and their offspring have thrived in Goondicum Station’s favourable conditions since being introduced in the late 1990s.
 There’s no need for growth hormones.

 Stress unquestionably affects the quality of beef produced and Goondicum operates on the basis that working and mustering cattle ‘takes as long as it takes’.
 Noise levels are key to keeping cattle stress-free so there are no motorbikes, barking dogs or helicopters.

 This unique approach produces beef that’s hormone-free and 100% grassfed EU-accredited.
-As well as bringing a smile to the face of Aussie diners, major markets for Goondicum Pastoral Co beef include the EU, Japan, Russia and Saudi Arabia.
+As well as bringing a smile to the face of Aussie diners, major markets for Goondicum beef include the EU and Australia’s premium international markets.